Case History (album)

 Case History is the debut solo album by artist British rock musician Kevin Coyne, released in 1972 on Dandelion Records.
 It was in part inspired by his work at Whittingham Hospital, in Preston, Lancashire.

 In January 2013 the album was re-released by Cherry Red Records.

 The track "Sand All Yellow" also appears on the 1972 Dandelion compilation album There Is Some Fun Going Forward.

 Reception

-Toby Manning in Record Collector magazine praised Coyne's reflection on his experiences with the mentally ill within the album and his songwriting.
+In 2012 Toby Manning in Record Collector magazine praised Coyne's reflection on his experiences with the mentally ill within the album and on his songwriting.

 Track listing

 All tracks composed by Kevin Coyne :